elopio/docs/source/includes/_constants.md

 Block number up to which Augur Node will scan for logged events emitted from Augur's smart contracts.

+### augur.constants.MAX_LOG_BYTES_PER_BLOCK (number)

+Used to calculate how large a WebSocket frame to allow.
+This is a theoretical limit based on a block being completely filled with Transfer transactions.

+### augur.constants.MAX_WEBSOCKET_FRAME_SIZE (number)

+Uses augur.constants.MAX_LOG_BYTES_PER_BLOCK to calculate the maximum WebSocket frame size.
+Comes out to under 1GB (in the most extreme case) but prevents errors from being thrown.

 ### augur.constants.MINIMUM_TRADE_SIZE (BigNumber)

 Minimum number of attoShares that can be bought/sold in a trade.